popular searches

 What Ingredients to Avoid with Chicken-Free Dog Food

-Based on the outcome of the elimination diet, your vet may recommend avoiding more ingredients than just chicken.
+Based on the outcome of the elimination diet, your vet may recommend avoiding more ingredients than just chicken in determining the best dog food for dogs with allergies.
 Depending on the severity of the allergy, some dogs need to avoid poultry altogether, which means recipes that contain turkey, duck, or even eggs must be avoided.

 brown and white dog laying on hardwood floor